 Closure of the Yarrawonga Weir Bridge to public vehicle traffic

-The Yarrawonga Weir Bridge will be permanently closed to public vehicle traffic from 15 October 2021.
+The Yarrawonga Weir Bridge is permanently closed to public vehicle traffic.

 About Yarrawonga Weir